Student Participant Reports

 In Florence, most weekends involved required group excursions.
 Because the program was organized by a state university, most of the participants came from the state of Virginia.
 I hadn't considered that the program itself would determine the place of origin of its student participants.
 We also had homestays, which are essential for the development of language facility.

 My two different goals were served quite well by the two programs I had chosen.
 This may well have been luck!
 There is nothing more important than lots of research!
-Cultural histories, guidebooks, and even listings of programs, such as IIEPASSPORT'S Academic Year Abroad, are necessary tools.
+Cultural histories, guidebooks, and even listings of programs, such as the online version of IIEPASSPORT'S Academic Year Abroad, are necessary tools.

 Being able to successfully live and study abroad requires more confidence than anything else.
 You are the visitor.
 You are the foreigner.
 Your program might act as your base, but is your own courage and confidence to accept and deal with the unknown and unexpected that will keep you there.